 A: Absolutely not!
-WARNING HERE!
+WARNING!
 These kind of systems are probably not designed by a graduated engineer, and you should not let them anywhere near your batteries!

 Fuses are mainly intended for protection of wires so that they do not overheat in case of a short circuit.
 However, all fuses have limiting values regarding maximum breaking current and voltage that cannot be exceeded for them to work as a protection device.

 A standard small fuse of the type you will find in these systems have typically a maximum breaking current specification of 35A.
 But the short circuit current in a large UPS battery can easily be in the 5000A range.
-This exceeds the limits of the fuse more than 100 times, a short circuit will make the fuse explode and produce an arc that can ignite hydrogen gas, it may also re-melt and allow excessive current though the wire it was supposed to protect.
+This exceeds the limit of the fuse more than 100 times, a short circuit will cause the fuse to explode and produce an arc that can ignite hydrogen gas, it may also re-melt and allow excessive current through the wire it was supposed to protect.

 In short: Fuses should not be used in secondary connections to a high-energy battery.

 Q: I don’t care about personal safety, I am only interested in the health of my batteries.

 A: The protective resistors works both way, and they are of equal importance for the battery.

 The resistor will effectively protect the battery, not only from accidental discharge in case of a fault in the wiring, but also from fire and explosion that can be the result from sparks igniting hydrogen gas.